diffplug/matconsolectl/README.md

 ## Compatibility

-matlabcontrol works on Win/Mac/Linux, MATLAB R2007b through R2015b, and it will continue to work so long as MATLAB maintains the Java MATLAB Interface.\*
+MatConsoleCtl works on Win/Mac/Linux, MATLAB R2007b through R2015b, and it will continue to work so long as MATLAB maintains the Java MATLAB Interface.\*

 \* On OS X 10.5, R2009a and earlier, you will need to do some hacking.  matlabcontrol requires Java 6, and Apple only released 64-bit Java 6 for OS X 10.5, while MATLAB only released 32-bit MATLAB for R2009a and earlier.
 There are unofficial ways to run 32-bit Java 6 on OS X 10.5.